Tanras Khan: Early life and career

+Mughal emperor Bahadur Shah Zafar had conferred upon Qutub Bakhsh the title of "Tanras" - "one who has charming taans" - on account of his swift, sparkling taans.
-Occasionally Tanrus Khan sang qawwalis also.
-So he is also said to be a member of the 'Qawwal Bachchon Ka Delhi Gharana' originally organized by the legendary 13th century musician Amir Khusrow.
-Many Khayals and Taranas of Hindustani classical music were composed by Tanrus Khan.

-Tanrus Khan was attached to Delhi court but after the Mutiny of 1857, he left Delhi and went to Gwalior but felt that he was not much appreciated there.
-So he went to Nizam of Hyderabad's court and worked there and finally died in Hyderabad in 1885.
+Tanras Khan additionally sang qawwalis, and is understood to be a member of the 'Qawwal Bachchon Ka Delhi Gharana' tracing its descent back to the legendary 13th-century musician Amir Khusrow.
+Many khyals and taranas of Hindustani classical music were composed by Tanrus Khan.
+Tanrus Khan was attached to the Delhi court but after the Mutiny of 1857, he left Delhi and went to Gwalior, and then later to the court of the Nizam of Hyderabad.
+He died in Hyderabad around 1885.

-Interaction among music gharanas

-It is widely known that the founders of Patiala gharana had studied under the tutelage of Tanras Khan, the founder of the Delhi gharana.

-According to Manorama Sharma, author of the book, 'Tradition of Hindustani Music' (2006):